 Deal Fatigue.
 The Silent Killer.

 It is safe to say that every merger or acquisition transaction suffers from some degree of “deal fatigue.”
 Deal fatigue is a serious condition characterized by one or more of the following symptoms: frustration, anger, irritation, impatience, resignation, indifference, or simply exhaustion.
-All involved parties are susceptible to deal fatigue – principals, consultants and other advisors, including the lawyers.
+All involved parties are susceptible to deal fatigue – principals, consultants and other advisors, including the lawyers or any personal injury lawyer involved.
 Not only is its occurrence almost certain, but its timing is fairly predictable as well.
 Read More.

 Mergers, NDAs & Antitrust.